-What You Should Know About Domestic Violence in Your Relationship
+What You Should Know About Domestic Violence in Your Relationship in Florida

 You have probably heard a story like this (or might even be yours).
 Someone you know—a typically mild-mannered professional friend of yours who just got arrested on a domestic violence charge.
 You are shocked to hear this news as this is the last person you would expect to get arrested for something like this.
 Well, I have news for you too—your friend is also shocked (and likely embarrassed and ashamed).
 Sometimes these incidents happen suddenly after a trigger that causes someone to “lose it.”
 Other times it happens on occasion when fights get too escalated between a husband and wife.
 Such occasional violence between a couple is termed situational couple violence, and it’s not only different from other forms of violence, but it is also surprisingly commonplace.

 Over the past several years, research on the topic of violence between intimate partners has shown that such violence varies in type and pattern.
 Violence is never acceptable, however, understanding the difference between an ongoing pattern of domestic violence and infrequent or random situation violence is essential.
 Such information has implications in the legal, treatment and educational arenas impacting child custody and access disputes, parenting plans, the parent-child relationship and the co-parenting relationship during separation and divorce.
 The different types also affect decisions as to whether or not reconciliation measures, such as marriage therapy, are contraindicated.
 How likely the violence is going to cease or come up again in the future also varies by type.
 Let’s take a closer look at these matters as it relates to the four forms of violence.